 Within the Freshman Academy, you can earn up to eight (8) credits.

-An academy is a small learning community organized into one or more pathways that includes career-connected learning and provides you with increased personalized attention.
+An academy is a small learning community organized into one or more pathways that include career-connected learning and provides you with increased personalized attention.

 A pathway is a course of study housed with one of six academies (high school graduation requirements will be embedded) offered in our two comprehensive high schools and, in some cases, in partnership with institutions of higher education.
 When fully developed, each pathway will include two or three courses organized around a career theme and offered in a planned sequence of courses that move from general knowledge to deeper skills.